-We now continue to review related work on planning for minimum-time curvature-constrained systems.
-When the system is constrained to travel at a single speed, an optimal path connecting two configurations (i.e., two planar locations, each associated with its angular heading) can be computed analytically [17].
-In this setting, an optimal path, also known as Dubins path, is one of six types: RSR, RSL, LSR, LSL, RLR, and LRL, where R and L refer to right and left turns, respectively, and S refers to going straight.
+Let continue with the review of related work on planning for minimum-time curvatureconstrained systems.
+When the system is constrained to travel at a single speed, an optimal path connecting two configurations (i.e., two planar locations, each associated with its angular heading) can be computed analytically [16].
+In this setting, an optimal path, also known as Dubins path, is one of six types: RSR, RSL, LSR, LSL, RLR, LRL, where R and L refer to right and left turns, respectively, and S refers to going straight.
 As the system travels at a single speed, the shortest and the time-optimal paths are identical.

 The kinematic model considered in this work is the setting where the system can travel at some range of speeds but with unbounded acceleration (i.e., transitioning between low and high-speed can be done instantaneously).
 It is not hard to see that, in such a setting, the shortest path is attained by computing the optimal Dubins path, assuming that the system travels at the minimum speed (as the system can travel using the smallest turning radius possible and can thus better maneuver).
-Computing the time-optimal path requires alternating between low-speed (to allow for tighter turns) and high-speed motions (to allow for faster progress).
+However, when the robotic-system can change its velocity, the shortest path is not necessary the optimal.
+Computing the time-optimal path is more demanding and requires alternating between low-speed (to allow for tighter turns) and high-speed motions (to allow for faster progress).

-Wolek et al. [18] showed that it is sufficient to consider only the two extreme speeds and identified a sufficient set of 34 candidate paths (in contrast to the six-candidate paths when the system travels at a single speed).
-Each candidate path contains circular arcs and straight-line segments on which the vehicle can travel at either of the two extreme speeds.
-However, in contrast to Dubins paths, which can be computed analytically, computing these time-optimal paths for a variable-speed system requires a numerical optimization that is (i) much more computationally expensive and (ii) may return locally optimal solutions (and not globally optimal ones).
-Kučerová et al. [19] showed an efficient heuristic approach to find highquality paths when considering time as the cost function by using multiple turning radii.
-However, there is no guarantee regarding the quality of these paths.
+Wolek et al. [17] showed that it is sufficient to consider only the two extreme speeds and identified a sufficient set of 34 candidate paths (in contrast to the sixcandidate paths when the system travels at a single speed).
+Each candidate path contains up to five segments, compared to three in Dubins path.
+These can be turning right or left in maximum (bang arc) or minimum (cornering arc) speed and going forward in maximum speed.
+All the candidates for the time-optimal path can be seen in Fig. 2.1.
+However, in contrast to Dubins paths, which can be computed analytically, computing these time-optimal paths for a variable-speed system requires a numerical optimization that is (i) much more computationally expensive and (ii) may return locally optimal solutions (and not globally-optimal).
+Kučerová et al. [18] showed an efficient heuristic approach to find high-quality paths when considering time as the cost function by using multiple turning radii.
+However,